 Establishing a full set of demonstration plots and providing the training described requires considerable preparation and resources.
-Implementing DAs may initially wish to participate in training offered by other DAs, or in capacity building activities provided by the UNECE.
-For further details please contact the Secretariat.
+Implementing Designated Authorities may initially wish to participate in training offered by other DAs, or in capacity-building activities provided by the UNECE.
+For further details please contact the UNECE Secretariat.

 2. Sourcing seed for planting training plots